 As the co-founding Executive Director of the West Virginia Center on Budget and Policy, Ted brings a wealth of experience and understanding of state fiscal issues.
 In addition to running the Center, Ted is the author of numerous reports on state tax and budget issues, economic development, and family economic security, including the annual “State of Working West Virginia.”
-Ted frequently presents analyses of policy proposals to the West Virginia Legislature and testifies before committees.
+Ted frequently presents policy proposals to the West Virginia Legislature and testifies before committees.
 He also regularly addresses statewide civic groups on state tax, budget and economic policies and is frequently quoted in news stories on those topics.
 In 2011, The State Journal named Ted “one of the most influential businesses leaders” in West Virginia.
-Ted also serves on the board of directors of Cabin Creek Health Systems, Legal Aid of West Virginia, and Mountain State Justice and he was an adjunct instructor at West Virginia University Institute of Technology.
+Ted also serves on the board of directors of Cabin Creek Health Systems, Legal Aid of West Virginia, The Dunn Foundation, and Mountain State Justice.
+He has also taught at West Virginia University Institute of Technology and West Virginia University.
 Ted holds a B.S. in journalism from West Virginia University and a M.A. in political science from the University of New Hampshire.
 Email Ted.

 Linda Frame is Communications and Administrative Manager with West Virginia Center on Budget and Policy.
 She is responsible for managing the organization’s communications activities with the goal of increasing public understanding of budget, tax and economic issues.
 She has worked in Washington, DC and Charleston, West Virginia for non-profit organizations and has served on the board of West Virginia- based groups.
 Linda holds a B.S. in Psychology from St. Lawrence University and an M.S. in Environmental Science and Public Policy from George Mason University.
 Email Linda.